marcelpatrick/create-a-new-external-isaaclab-project/README.md

 This tutorial build on LyncheeAI's tutorial (https://lycheeai-hub.com/isaac-lab/build-your-own-isaac-lab-external-project-template-generator) and tries to present some of the concepts in a more beginner friendly way.

-# 1. Download the project structure and it's template python scripts

-- Open Anaconda prompt
-- Activate your isaaclab python environment `conda activate env_isaaclab`
-  - If you haven't created your env yet check this turorial: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial?search=1
-- navigate to the root `(env_isaaclab) C:\Users\[YOUR USER]\IsaacLab>.` of the isaaclab project with `cd isaaclab`
-- type `isaaclab.bat --new` (on windows)
-- select a task type (using `external` in this case)
+It allows us to create an External IsaacLab Project:

-## Differences: External vs Internal projects
+# 0. Differences: External vs Internal projects

+### Option A: Internal Project: (input your code into your local IsaacSim project)
+You have to clone the original IsaacLab project to your local machine.
-Option A: Internal task (modifying Isaac Lab directly) You add your code inside the Isaac Lab repository itself.
+You add your code inside the IsaacLab project structure itself (inside the IsaacLab project folders) modifying your IsaacLab instance.
 ```
 IsaacLab/
 ├── source/